open-guides/og-aws/README.md

 -       🔸In order to use **Certificate Manager** for CloudFront distributions certificate must be issued or imported from us-east-1 (N. Virginia) region.
 Certificates from other regions can [only be used with Elastic Load Balancers](https://docs.aws.amazon.com/acm/latest/userguide/acm-services.html).
 -       🔸**IoT** has its [own way](http://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html) of setting up certificates.

-Web Application Firewall (WAF)
+WAF
 -------------------

 ### WAF Basics

 -	📒 [Homepage](https://aws.amazon.com/waf/) ∙ [Documentation](https://aws.amazon.com/documentation/waf/) ∙ [FAQ](https://aws.amazon.com/waf/faq/) ∙ [Pricing](https://aws.amazon.com/waf/pricing)
-- WAF is used in conjunction with the CloudFront and ALB services to inspect and block/allow web requests based on user-configurable conditions.
+- WAF (Web Application Firewall) is used in conjunction with the CloudFront and ALB services to inspect and block/allow web requests based on user-configurable conditions.
 - HTTPS and HTTP requests are supported with this service.
 - WAF's strength is in detecting malicious activity based on pattern-matching inputs for attacks such as SQL injections, XSS, etc.
 - WAF supports inspection of requests [received through both IPv6 and IPv4.](https://aws.amazon.com/about-aws/whats-new/2016/10/ipv6-support-for-cloudfront-waf-and-s3-transfer-acceleration/)